| |

 • Cool the gingerbread cookies completely on wire racks before decorating.

-• Once your gingerbread cookies have completely cooled, make the royal icing.
+• Once your gingerbread cookies have completely cooled, make the royal icing (instuctions below).

 • Pipe or spread the icing on the cookies and immediately top with decorative sugar.
 Allow the icing to set completely.